 Fuji Kindergarten, Tachikawa City, Tokyo, Japan

-This 500 student Buddhist primary through secondary school sits high in the Indian Himalayas where the intent to preserve traditional Tibetan way of life runs paramount.
-An architectural award winner, its stylistic elements are based on designs found in local monasteries while the use of natural resources include solar radiation, natural ventilation, and water re-distribution from the surrounding mountains.
+This 500-student Buddhist primary through secondary school sits high in the Indian Himalayas where the intent to preserve traditional Tibetan way of life runs paramount.
+An architectural award winner, its stylistic elements are based on designs found in local monasteries while the use of natural resources includes solar radiation, natural ventilation, and water re-distribution from the surrounding mountains.
 The structures use timber frames to resist seismic load, ensuring life safety in the event of an earthquake.

 Druk White Lotus School, Leh, Ladakh, 1, India, +44 (0) 20 8468 1339, www.dwls.org